dy1z/docs/content/guides/2020-02-21-gradients.md

 ## Outlook VML

-Outlook for Windows doesn't support CSS gradients, but we can use VML.
+Outlook for Windows doesn't support CSS gradients, but we can use <abbr title="Vector Markup Language">VML</abbr>.

 You need to add it right after the element with the CSS gradient class: